11 Foods Not to Miss in Kansas City

 Photo by Bill Krzyzanowski

-Brisket poutine at Q39
+Brisket poutine

 Kansas City has more barbecue restaurants per capita than any other city in the United States, so you better believe locals have opinions when it comes to the best places for burnt ends.
 Still, even the staunchest barbecue loyalist will admit that relative newcomer Q39, opened in 2014, is well worth your time.

-Cinnamon rolls at Big Momma’s Bakery and Cafe
+• Where to try it: Big Momma’s Bakery and Cafe

 Cinnamon rolls are a big deal in Kansas City.
-Not only will you find them on most dessert menus around town, but locals often pair the sweet treat with a bowl of chili as a complete meal.
+Not only will you find them on most dessert menus around town, but locals also often pair the sweet treat with a bowl of chili as a complete meal.
 (Don’t knock it ’til you’ve tried it.)
 It’s hard to pin down exactly which restaurant makes the best cinnamon rolls, but our vote goes to Big Momma’s Bakery and Cafe.

 Don’t miss the double cheeseburger at Town Topic, a Kansas City institution.

-Photo by Pilsen Photo Co-op (2)
+Photos by Pilsen Photo Co-op

-Double cheeseburger at Town Topic
+Double cheeseburger

-Like a lot of restaurants on this list, Town Topic doesn’t look like much from the outside; it’s just a little diner off the side of Broadway in downtown Kansas City.
+Like many restaurants on this list, Town Topic doesn’t look like much from the outside; it’s just a little diner off the side of Broadway in downtown Kansas City.
 However, any doubts you have will quickly dissipate when you smell the burgers cooking before you even leave your car—and see a line of customers wrapped around the building.
 A city staple since the 1950s, Town Topic smashes its patties on the griddle to create seared, practically crunchy edges, then tops them with grilled onions that melt in your mouth.
 Order the double cheeseburger and pair it with a side of fries or a slice of pie.

-Tacos al pastor at Tacos El Gallo
+Tacos al pastor

 One of Kansas City’s first barbecue chains, Gates is a favorite for its burnt ends and fries.

-Photo by Ben Pieper (2)
+Photos by Ben Pieper

-Burnt ends sandwich at Gates Bar-B-Q
+Burnt ends sandwich

 Founded in 1946, Gates Bar-B-Q is one of Kansas City’s original barbecue chains.
 The menu here is entirely unpretentious—no six-ingredient sandwiches or fancy appetizers, just a list of meat served on a tray or between two slices of bread—but you have to be a bit in the know when it comes to ordering.
-To do it like a local, get in line and, when a cashier yells “Hi, may I help you?”, be ready to yell your complete order right back.
+To do it like a local, get in line and, when a cashier yells, “Hi, may I help you?,” be ready to yell your complete order right back.

 The signature meat of Kansas City is burnt ends—crispy, fatty scraps cut from the ends of brisket—and that’s exactly what you should order at Gates.
 Be sure to also get a side of fries, because they’re the best out of all the city’s main barbecue restaurants.